 How to get there

-Follow at motor way A344 the signs with 'Complexe Sportif'.
+Follow the signs with 'Complexe Sportif' on motorway A344.
 They'll lead you to the stadium.
-From the city center, it's just a ten minute-walk to the stadium.
+From the city centre, it's just a ten minute-walk to the stadium.